shakacode/react_on_rails/README.md

   rails generate react_on_rails:install --help
   ```

-4. Run the generator with a simple "Hello World" example (more options below):
+4. Run the generator with a simple "MainPage" bundle (more options below):

   ```bash
   rails generate react_on_rails:install